 Under federal law, COBRA applies to any group health plan, whether the employer has purchased insurance coverage or is self-insured, where the employer generally had 20 or more employees in the prior calendar year.
 COBRA applies to health plans in both the private sector and public sector that is sponsored by state and local governments.
 It does not cover those sponsored by the federal government or certain church-related organizations.
 A law similar to COBRA covers federal employees; federal employees should contact the personnel office serving their agency for more information on extensions to their health benefits upon termination from employment.

 Individual states have the option of passing laws as part of their regulation of the insurance business that offer additional protection to employees under COBRA.
 These state continuation coverage laws are often called “mini-COBRA” laws.
 They apply only to health plans where the employer has purchased an insurance policy, and not to self-insured plans.

-New York’s mini-COBRA law includes groups not covered under federal law, including employers with 2 to 19 employees, certain government plans, and church plans.
+New York’s mini-COBRA law includes all insured groups in the state, including those not covered under federal law: employers with 2 to 19 employees, certain government plans, and church plans.
 It also includes some individuals not covered by federal COBRA law, such as individuals fired for gross misconduct and domestic partners and same sex spouses of employees.
-On the other hand, it is unclear whether it is available to employees who have not been covered by their group’s benefits for at least three months prior to the loss of coverage

 NYS mini-COBRA extends continuation benefits for up to 36 months for all qualified beneficiaries.
 If a policy is subject to federal COBRA, but was issued in New York State, then New York law will provide additional months of continuation after federal COBRA expires, to bring the total to 36 months.